-Repetition seems to be the rule with groundcovers for the same taxa are used repeatedly and few attempts have been made to educate the public or offer it alternative selections.
-Euonymus fortunei 'Colorata', Hedera helix, Pachysandra terminalis and Vinca minor are the dominant offerings and comprise probably 50 to 60 percent of the total groundcover used in the East and Midwest.
-None of these groundcovers is without problems and in recent years Pachysandra terminalis, Japanese pachysandra, has been afflicted with Volutella pachysandrae, a fungal pathogen, that causes cankers and stem dieback.
-A severe infestation can literally devastate an established planting.
+Repetition seems to be the rule with groundcovers, for the same taxa are used repeatedly, and few attempts have been made to educate the public or to offer alternative selections.
+Euonymus fortunei 'Colorata', Hedera helix, Pachysandra terminalis, and Vinca minor are the dominant offerings and comprise probably 50 percent of the total groundcovers used in the East and Midwest.
+None of these is without problems and in recent years Pachysandra terminalis, Japanese pachysandra, has been afflicted with Volutella pachysandrae, a fungal pathogen, that causes cankers and stem dieback.
+A severe infestation can devastate an established planting.
 Controls are available, but often by the time the homeowner recognizes that a problem exists, it is too late for effective treatment.
-The monoculture of trees (Ex: American elm) should have taught us something; however, the same type of mistake is being repeated with groundcovers.
+The monoculture of trees should have taught us something; however, it appears as though the same type of mistake is being repeated with groundcovers.

 An American species, Pachysandra procumbens, Allegheny pachysandra, is one of the most handsome plants for groundcover use, yet is seldom seen in gardens or in commerce.
-This fact has been lamented by other authorities (4, 6, 7, 8) and the species suffers a fate common to other quality plants: entrapment in the confines of an arboretum or botanic garden.
-Several reasons for the lack of visibility include limited publicity compared to its Japanese cousin, and the purported difficulty of propagation.
-Division (4, 8) offers a suitable means but is excessively slow for commercial purposes.
+This fact has been lamented by other authorities, and the species suffers a fate common to other quality plants: entrapment in the confines of an arboretum or botanic garden.
+Two reasons for the lack of visibility are the limited publicity compared to its Japanese cousin and the purported difficulty of propagation.
+Division, which is the traditional means of increase, is excessively slow for commercial purposes.

-The plant was discovered by Andre Michaux in the 1790's and was described in his Flora Boreali-Americana (3).
+The plant was discovered by André Michaux in the 1790s and was described in his now classic Flora Boreali-Americana.
 Its range was listed as the western Allegheny mountains; hence the derivation of the common name.
-Braun (2) noted that the species is found in Kentucky, Tennessee, northern Alabama, Mississippi and northern Florida.
+In 1937, Braun noted that the species is found in Kentucky, Tennessee, northern Alabama, Mississippi, and northern Florida.
 The species also occurs in North and South Carolina.
-Wherry (8) studied native stands from Somerset, Kentucky, south to the Gulf of Mexico.
+Wherry studied native stands of Allegheny pachysandra from Somerset, Kentucky, south to the Gulf of Mexico.
 He noted that the plant abounded on rocky slopes, being most at home in woods, but persisted even where trees had been cut and land pastured.
-The underlying rock was limestone and the soil reaction was circumneutral (around pH 7).
+The underlying rock was limestone and soil reaction was circumneutral (around pH 7).
 According to Wherry, most plants were situated on slopes along streams.